 I don’t know why it took me so long to make baked donuts.
 I have made several vanilla, apple and cinnamon ones..and yet baked chocolate donuts always intrigued me, ever since I munched on my first one one hot humid summer on the dock in Edgartown, Martha’s Vineyard.

 It was Fourth of July weekend, and as is still typical of me, I was busy hitting up the bakeries, leaving the kids with Dad. #motheroftheyear And my favorite had just pulled a tray of hot chocolate donuts out of the oven.

 They handed me one unfrosted to try – very family-oriented place – to ask me to test the recipe.
 It was unbelievable.
 Even without frosting.
 Like a cupcake in a circle.

-I knew then, chocolate vegan baked donuts were the way to go.
+I knew then that a baked donuts recipes was the way to go.
 And even though it took me a year or so, here I am, making my own vegan baked donuts.

 And in my baked donut recipe, I keep the sugar low and I only use organic cane sugar.
 I suppose dates could be used instead to keep it nutritious, but I wanted a cakey texture and sugar enhances that.

 The cake is chocolate from raw nutritious-rich cacao powder.
 And the topping, quality dark chocolate chips, melted with a little coconut oil to help shine.!